What is Link State Routing Protocol?

 It belongs to the family of Dynamic routing protocols.
 Mainly the network routers implement it.
 This is based on open standards so that each routing device can support it.
 Each router in the network exchanges links state messages to the neighboring routers either on startup/attach or whenever network topology changes.

-With the information received, the router updates/creates a link-state database and applies the Dijkstra algorithm, shortest path first, and updates the routing table.
+With the information received, the router updates/creates a link-state database, applies the Dijkstra algorithm shortest path first and updates the routing table.

 Link State Routing Protocol Network